relevantGRC/grc-suite/README.md

 ## Disclaimers

-1. This is a personal project and does not represent or reflect the views, opinions, or work of my current employer, Clario, or any previous employers.
+This is a **personal, independent project**.
+It does **not** represent or reflect the views, opinions, or work of my current employer or any previous employers.

-2. The code, configurations, and resources in this repository are for **educational purposes only**.
-While they demonstrate security concepts, they should not be used directly in production environments without proper review, testing, and customization for your specific security and compliance requirements.
+The content provided here — including code, configurations, and documentation — is **for educational purposes only**.
+While these resources demonstrate real-world security and compliance concepts, **they should not be deployed in production without**:
+- Independent review
+- Appropriate security testing
+- Customization for your project or organization’s specific requirements

 ## Project Vision

+The **GRC Suite** is designed to **empower Governance, Risk, and Compliance professionals** with **technical, hands-on skills**.

+Too often, GRC knowledge remains theoretical.
+This project closes that gap by offering:
+- **Actionable labs** that bring frameworks to life
+- **Templates and mappings** that accelerate implementation
+- **Guided exercises** that align with industry best practices

 This GRC Suite is my initiative to empower Governance, Risk, and Compliance professionals with technical implementation skills.
 Drawing from my cybersecurity experience and deep expertise in GRC Engineering and Auditing, I've created this repository to bridge the gap between theoretical knowledge and hands-on expertise, comprehensive guidance, and a structured portfolio framework.

-My mission is to create the industry's premier open-source resource for GRC professionals to demonstrate practical GRC skills through guided, hands-on experiences that directly align with best practices.
+**Mission:** is to build the industry's **go-to open-source resource** for GRC practitioners who want to:
+1. Demonstrate practical technical skills
+2. Learn by doing — not just reading
+3. Showcase their capabilities through a structured portfolio

 ## About the Author